marktorder/travillo/README.md

 # TRAVILLO

-Clothly is a blockchain marketplace that allow people can book and add places to visit/travel to.
+Travillo is a blockchain marketplace that allow people can book and add places to visit/travel to.
 Live demo [HERE](https://marktorder.github.io/travillo/).

 # Install